ucb-152/lab6/README.md

 python tester.py --record
 ```

-If the script says you have met the minimum performance requirements on the full fleet of tests, you are done!
+If the script does not error, you have met the minimum performance requirements on the full fleet of tests!
 Make sure to add the file to your GitHub repository before submitting to Gradescope.
 ```bash
 git add results/execution_times.json
 ```